 “Sure, so the morning then?”

 “Well, there was a great place to pitch up my tent, so I kind of just made a weekend out of it.”

 “Well, it wasn’t that bad.
 I actually made a friend who worked at that petrol station.”

 I rotated the coke can around and around in my hands.
-I wondered whether he was going to travel all the way to France.
+I wondered whether he was going to travel all the way across the sea he spoke about.
 Perhaps I could join him.

 “You’ve been cradling that coke can for a while now.
 What’s you’re fucking problem?”

 “Drink it, or get rid of it.
 You’re not supposed to just fiddle with it.”